Some people don’t realize that the 2020 offseason is one of the most important Knicks offseason since Melo signed with the Knicks.

 Additionally, Porzingis let Berman know how frustrated he was with the team by calling out the front office.

 “From top to bottom, everything.
-A lot of stuff that’s not clear. … is pretty high.
+A lot of stuff that’s not clear. … [The frustration] is pretty high.
 Concentration was tough when we’re not doing the right thing and not working together right now.
 We need to find solutions the next 16 games.”

 Next, Porzingis does not feel like everybody in the system is buying into the offense.